-- Increase Our Salesforce and Infrastructure.
+Increase Our Salesforce and Infrastructure.
 We intend to penetrate our target markets and drive sales of ReWalk by increasing our sales force and further strengthening our distribution network and service, training and support functions.
-We believe that our presence in leading rehabilitation centers, hospitals and similar facilities in the United States and Europe has allowed us to establish a strong training infrastructure, and we plan to use this existing infrastructure as a point of entry to efficiently penetrate the market for ReWalk Personal. - Expand Geographic Coverage.
+We believe that our presence in leading rehabilitation centers, hospitals and similar facilities in the United States and Europe has allowed us to establish a strong training infrastructure, and we plan to use this existing infrastructure as a point of entry to efficiently penetrate the market for ReWalk Personal.

+Expand Geographic Coverage.
 We intend to increase our presence in the United States in response to receipt of FDA clearance for ReWalk Personal.
-We also plan to expand into new geographies throughout Europe and, through our arrangements with Yaskawa, in Asia.
-To date, we have focused our commercialization efforts primarily on the German, French, UK, Italian, Austrian, Canadian and Turkish markets for personal and rehabilitation use and the U.S. market for rehabilitation use. - Continue Clinical Studies to Further Demonstrate Health and Economic Benefits to Support Reimbursement.
+We also plan to expand into new geographies throughout Europe and Asia.

+Continue Clinical Studies to Further Demonstrate Health and Economic Benefits to Support Reimbursement.
 We intend to continue to work with hospitals, rehabilitation centers, patient advocacy and support groups and individual users to generate additional data regarding functionality and that supports the health and economic benefits of ReWalk.
 We will continue to engage and fund researchers and organizations to conduct clinical studies to demonstrate the functionality and utilization of ReWalk and to highlight economic benefits of reductions in medical complications associated with spinal cord injury.
-We believe that this data will position us to pursue additional third-party reimbursement for our products. - Leverage Our Core Technology Platform to Expand Treatment Indications.
+We believe that this data will position us to pursue additional third-party reimbursement for our products.

+Leverage Our Core Technology Platform to Expand Treatment Indications.
 We designed ReWalk to provide a functional technical base that can be easily adapted to address medical indications other than paraplegia, and we believe that we have the internal and external experience to develop and commercialize products to address new indications.
 In addition to developing the next generation of ReWalk we are currently engaged in research and development efforts to adapt ReWalk to address the mobility needs of quadriplegia and multiple sclerosis patients, and, in the future, we plan to address these needs in stroke and cerebral palsy patients.